Chart Color Schemes

 Infrastructure

-Florey has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Florey has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely to affect the region: Wayfarer Belconnen Stage 2 by Geocon, Garden City Cycleway, Belconnen Lakeshore - Connected Waterfront Precinct, and Belconnen Town Centre Master Plan & District Strategy.
-The following details those most relevant.
+AreaSearch has identified three projects that may affect this region: Wayfarer Belconnen by Geocon (Stage 2), Belconnen Lakeshore - Connected Waterfront Precinct, Belconnen Town Centre Master Plan & District Strategy, and Kippax Fair Expansion & Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.